quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.py.rst

     - The only outermost dimension that the :ref:`experiment variables <sec-experiment-coordinates-and-variables>` can have.
     - Intuition for this xarray dimension: the equivalent would be to have ``dataset_reptition_0.hdf5``, ``dataset_reptition_1.hdf5``, etc. where each dataset was obtained from repeating exactly the same experiment.
 Instead we define an outer dimension for this.
     - Default behavior of plotting tools will be to average the dataset along this dimension.
-    - The :ref:`experiment variables <sec-experiment-coordinates-and-variables>` must lie along this dimension (even when only one repetition of the experiment was executed).
+    - The :ref:`experiment variables <sec-experiment-coordinates-and-variables>` must lie along this dimension when more than one repetition of the experiement was performed.
     - **[Optional]** The ``repetition`` dimension can be indexed by an optional xarray coordinate variable.

         - **[Required]** The variable must be named ``repetition`` as well.

     - **[Required]** No other outer xarray dimensions are allowed.